nusxiaoman/DSS5208_Project2_NOAA/TRAINING_GUIDE.md

     full

 # Note: The '--' separator must be in quotes for PowerShell
-# TTL set to 12 hours (43200s) - GBT can take longer than RF
+# TTL set to 2d - GBT can take longer than RF
 ```

 **Parameters**: